 My next step was to fix the bass driver, the midrange driver and the tweeter securely to the baffle.
 Which was done simply by screwing the three components directly on to the Baffle?
 Afterwards, I was able to fit the crossovers and the termination by screwing to the base of the Baffle.

 The second step was to do cover the front of the OB with a material that had a good feel, was transparent so the sound would be able to pass through.
-Also, have a nice colour so it would fit into the room and not look out of place.
-This was done with material taken from the local curtain shop.
-I was able to fit the material to the Baffle with the help of an industrial staple gun and I went on very smoothly.
+Also, have a beautiful colour so it would fit into the room and not look out of place.
+And, was done with material taken from the local curtain shop.
+I was able to provide the material to the Baffle with the help of an industrial staple gun, and I went on very smoothly.
 The next thing I did was to add some wooden surrounds to the Top, sides and bottom of the Baffle, and this gave it a lovely look and even had a professional look!

 The first thing that I noticed was the air and space the music now presented.
 Gone was that typical boxy sound.
-And, now a very open and inviting sound.
-The bass was rich and full, all the highs were in place with more lively feel to everything.
-I was impressed and really excited to hear this transformation.
+And, now a very open and inviting tone.
+The bass was rich and full; all the highs were in place with more lively feel to everything.
+I was impressed and excited to hear this transformation.
 The music also had a somewhat 3D effect to it and this I had not noticed before.
 And, was a real improvement in sound and I liked what I heard!

 As the first experiment was a success, I decided to take the OB a step further.
 I had a pair of 15″ Tannoy drivers and I thought it would be an idea to see how they sounded.
 I did the same thing, went to my local hardware shop and had 25mm MDF cut to suit.
 And, then went to work and installed the Tannoys.